acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-elastic-disaster-recovery/Readme.md

 Click <kbd>Set as default version</kbd>

-Now if we head back to the EDR console: https://ap-northeast-1.console.aws.amazon.com/drs/home?region=ap-northeast-1#/sourceServers
+Now if we head back to the DRS console: https://ap-northeast-1.console.aws.amazon.com/drs/home?region=ap-northeast-1#/sourceServers

 Then go back into our Source server, and back to the ******************************Launch settings****************************** tab, we will see all three options have changed